 - a.
-Arm's Length Basis: Terms will be treated as on 'Arm's Length Basis' if the commercial and key terms are comparable and are not materially different with similar transactions with non-related parties considering all the aspects of the transactions such as quality, realizations, other terms of the contract, etc. In case of contracts with related parties for specified period / quantity /services, it is possible that the terms of one off comparable transaction with an unrelated party are at variance, during the validity of contract with related party.
+Arm's Length Basis: Terms will be treated as on 'Arm's Length Basis' if the commercial and key terms are comparable and are not materially different with similar transactions with non-related parties considering all the aspects of the transactions such as quality, realizations, other terms of the contract, etc. In case of contracts with related parties for specified period / quantity / services, it is possible that the terms of one off comparable transaction with an unrelated party are at variance, during the validity of contract with related party.
 In case the Company is not doing similar transactions with any other non-related party, terms for similar transactions between other non-related parties of similar standing can be considered to establish 'arm's length basis'.
 Other methods prescribed or this purpose under any law can also be considered for establishing this principle. - b.
 Materiality: Any contract / arrangement with a related party as defined under Section 188(1) of the Act, which is equal to or exceeds the limits mentioned under Rule 15(3) of the Companies (Meetings of the Board and its powers) Rules, 2014. - c.
 "Material Related Party Transaction" means a transaction to be entered into with Related Party, individually or taken together with previous transactions during a financial year, exceeding the following threshold: - 1) In case of transaction(s) involving payments made to a Related Party with respect to brand usage or royalty, if the amount exceeds 5% of the annual consolidated turnover of the Company as per the last audited financial statements of the Company. - 2) In case any other transaction(s), if the amount exceeds Rs.
 1000 crore or 10% of the annual consolidated turnover of the Company as per the last audited financial statements of the Company, whichever is lower. - d.
-Ordinary Course of Business: Transactions will be considered in ordinary course if they are entered in pursuance of the business objective of the Company and necessary for Company's operations or related financial activities and all such activities which the Company can undertake as per the Memorandum & Articles of Association.
+"Material Modifications to a related party transaction" shall mean and include any modification to an existing related party transaction having variance of 20% of the existing limit as approved by the Audit Committee / Board / Shareholders, as the case may be. - e.
+Ordinary Course of Business: Transactions will be considered in ordinary course if they are entered in pursuance of the business objective of the Company and necessary for Company's operations or related financial activities and all such activities which the Company can undertake as per the Memorandum & Articles of Association. - f.
+Related Party Transaction (RPT) means:

-- e.
-Related Party Transaction (RPT) means: - 1. for the purpose of the Act, specified transactions of the Company with Related Parties mentioned in clause (a) to (g) of sub-section 1 of Section 188 and clause (iv) of sub-section 4 of Section 177 of the Act: - 2. for the purpose of Regulation 2(1)(zc) of the SEBI Listing Regulations, a transfer of resources, services, or obligations between: - i. a listed entity or any of its subsidiaries on one hand and a related party of the listed entity or any of its subsidiaries on the other hand; or - ii. a listed entity or any of its subsidiaries on one hand, and any other person or entity on the other hand, the purpose and effect of which is to benefit a related party of the listed entity or any of its subsidiaries, with effect from April 1, 2023;
+- 1. for the purpose of the Act, specified transactions of the Company with Related Parties mentioned in clause (a) to (g) of sub-section 1 of Section 188 and clause (iv) of sub-section 4 of Section 177 of the Act: - 2. for the purpose of Regulation 2(1)(zc) of the SEBI Listing Regulations, a transfer of resources, services, or obligations between: - i. a listed entity or any of its subsidiaries on one hand and a related party of the listed entity or any of its subsidiaries on the other hand; or - ii. a listed entity or any of its subsidiaries on one hand, and any other person or entity on the other hand, the purpose and effect of which is to benefit a related party of the listed entity or any of its subsidiaries, with effect from April 1, 2023;